Changes made to the Scheme means that lawyers cannot be paid or recover legal costs for providing advice on certain matters in CTP green slip claims.

 How To Make An Application

-The injured person is required to make an Application for Personal Injury Benefits.
+The injured person is required to make an Application for Personal Injury Benefits within 28 days of accidents.
 To do so, an Application for Personal Injury Benefits is made through the State Insurance Regulatory Authority website, known as SIRA.

 You need to make an application for personal injury benefits before seeing a Lawyer.